 - Leave Transcript Level at All Levels and Transcript Type as Web Transcript, then click Submit

-Visit the SPU Student Academic Services website to learn how to access an unofficial transcript or request an official transcript.
+Visit the SPU Office of the Registrar website to learn how to access an unofficial transcript or request an official transcript.